recordingpreservation/nrpf-website/_programs/reports-data-gathering.md

 bodyClass: "page-about"
 ---

 NRPF's mission is to coordinate resources in order to support, promote, and preserve recorded sound history.
-In that spirit, we aim to provide data about the current state of recorded sound collections in the United States and their preservation needs.
+In that spirit, we aim to provide data about the preservation needs and current state of recorded sound collections in the United States.
-This data is intended to inform policy and priorities that can advance the preservation of and access to significant audio recordings.
+This data may inform policy and priorities that can advance the preservation of and access to significant audio recordings.

 Read below to understand some of the significant extant reports.